 Customers, Vendors, Items, Resources, and Employees

-While configuration packages can also be used to import master data, Excel Importer provides several distinct benefits:
+While configuration packages can also be used to import master data, Excellent Importer provides several distinct benefits:

 - Versatile File Support: It allows the importation of both Excel and text files.